 The mortality table used was developed based on CalPERS' specific data.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
+For more details on this table, please refer to the 2014 CalPERS Experience Study and Review of Actuarial Assumptions report (Experience Study).

-All other actuarial assumptions used in the June 30, 2013 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality, and retirement rates.
+All other actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality, and retirement rates.
+The Experience Study report can be obtained from CalPERS' website.